mctainsh/Esp32/UM98RTKServer/README.md

 If you want to send to more than three casters you can connect a second ESP32 in parallel to the TX port of the UM98x and power both ESP32's at the some time.
 No need for a second UM98x or expensive splitters.

-The Display also allow you to see at an instant if the system is connected and sending to all the casters
+The display also allow you to see at an instant if the system is connected and sending to all the casters

 <div style="display: flex; gap:10px;">
 	<img src="https://github.com/mctainsh/Esp32/blob/main/UM98RTKServer/Photos/TTGO-S3-Display/S3-Screen-Home.jpg?raw=true" width="180" />